MartinBartolome/MartinBartolome/README.md

 Here are some of the technologies and tools I frequently work with:

-- Languages: C#, .NET, SQL
+- Languages: Java
-- APIs: Solidworks API, Solidworks PDM API, 3DExperience
-- Databases: SQLite, MSSQL
+- DevOps: OpenShift, Jenkins
 - Version Control: Git
-- Dev Tools: Visual Studio, DevExpress, Syncfusion
-- CI/CD: GitHub Actions
+- Monitoring: Prometheus, Grafana

 ## Get in Touch